Llancillo Church

-Situated amongst trees and fields, it was dedicated to Saint Peter and alternatively to St Tysilio.
+Situated amongst trees and fields, it was dedicated to St Peter and alternatively to St Tysilio.
 The church was built in the 11th century and has been revised and restored since, including a Victorian restoration in the 1890s.

-It contains a font from the 13th century and 17th century pulpit.
+It contains a font from the 13th century and 17th-century pulpit.
 One of the bells is believed to have been cast in the 13th century or earlier.

 History

 It is thought that the remote site was first used by a hermit in the 6th century but that the current chancel dates from the 11th century and the rest of the church was substantially rebuilt in the 17th century.
 It underwent Victorian restoration in the 1890s.

-Despite being situated in Herefordshire, on the English side of the border, the church lay within the Welsh Diocese of St Davids until 1852 when it was transferred to the Diocese of Hereford.
+Despite being situated in Herefordshire, on the English side of the England–Wales border, the church lay within the Welsh Diocese of St Davids until 1852 when it was transferred to the Diocese of Hereford.

 On 22 December 2006, the building was closed for regular public worship and, in 2007, passed to the Friends of Friendless Churches to maintain and restore.
 Whilst Llancillo remains a civil parish, it now falls within the Church of England parish of Rowlestone and Llancillo.